telco-vision/ocs-api/doc/v1/API.md

 It will set a new bandwidth limitation for the subscriber identified by the IMSI.

 Possible values for the `limit` field:
+- KB_32: User will be limited 32 Kbit/sec
+- KB_64: User will be limited 64 Kbit/sec
 - KB_128: User will be limited 128 Kbit/sec
 - KB_256: User will be limited 256 Kbit/sec
 - KB_384: User will be limited 384 Kbit/sec